Why You Need To Use More Online Video: Making The Business Case

 Whether we’re consuming entire series on Netflix, watching skits on YouTube, following Twitch streams, or engaging with tutorial courses via gated teaching sites, our lives are dominated by streaming digital video.
 It’s supremely convenient and immediately engaging in ways that text or static visual content can’t rival — so there’s no need to make a case to convince consumers.

 What about convincing businesses, though?
 They’re usually slower to adapt to technological shifts than individuals, and the sluggishness increases as they grow.
 Imagine a multinational conglomerate trying to fundamentally overhaul its marketing strategy: simply getting initial approval from everyone at the managerial level could easily take many weeks.

 This presents a difficult situation.
 On one hand, there’s the immense value of online video, almost regardless of the purpose you want it to serve.
 On the other, there’s the sheer inertia of most companies that holds them back from trying new things, making it hard to proceed.
 If you’re in that corporate quagmire, what you need is a compelling business case that lays out why online video is an essential part of a well-rounded strategy.

 In this article, I’m going to set out the core justifications for embracing video as a business tool.
-From this article, you will learn that video:
+Let's get started!

 It’s not that expensive to produce